 To improve IPSW, \citet{Dahabreh2018a,Dahabreh2018c} considered doubly robust (DR) estimators for generalizability.
 Compared to IPSW, DR estimator additionally exploits the smoothness of outcome models, and provides consistent estimates to PATE if either the sampling score or the outcome model is correctly specified, but not necessarily both \citep{bang}.
 Frequently, we do not know which model is correct; thus, the DR estimator provides some degree of protection against model misspecification by granting two chances for valid inference.
-Of note, \citet{Dahabreh2018a} mainly focused on a nested trial design, but the estimators derived for the nested design may not necessarily lead to consistent estimates under the non-nested design. {\citet{dong2020integrative} has developed calibration weighting estimators for generalizability in a non-nested design.
-While calibration exploits the covariate-balancing constraints to achieve double robustness asymptotically, its stablity with a small trial size and many covariates (including pairwise interactions as in our application) remains to be further explored.
-Extending the transport formula of \citet{pearl2011transportability}, \citet{rudolph2017robust} developed targeted maximum likelihood estimators (TMLE) for transporting the intention-to-treat average effect, the average effect due to the actual treatment, and the complier average treatment effect under a non-nested design with patient noncompliance.
-Depending on the causal estimand, their estimator is doubly or multiply robust and may require an additional model for the actual treatment received.}
+Of note, \citet{Dahabreh2018a} mainly focused on a nested trial design, but the estimators derived for the nested design may not necessarily lead to consistent estimates under the non-nested design. \citet{li2021note} and \citet{lee2021improving} have both developed calibration weighting estimators for generalizability in the nested and non-nested designs.
+The calibration weighting approach exploits the covariate-balancing constraints to achieve exact finite-sample balance and double robustness asymptotically. \citet{rudolph2017robust} developed targeted maximum likelihood estimators (TMLE) for transporting the intention-to-treat average effect, the average effect due to the actual treatment, and the complier average treatment effect under a non-nested design with patient noncompliance.
+Depending on the causal estimand, their estimator is doubly or multiply robust and may require an additional model for the actual treatment received.